Last updated: August 3, 2020

 Although this can be a challenge at times when providing medical care, our facility continues to practice safe distancing guidelines by limiting the number of people in one area and maintaining 6 feet of separation.
 Doors are shut in common areas to discourage group gatherings.

-Our restaurant, Hearth and Harrow, is closed for dining, but meals are available for pickup or delivery to residents and staff.
+Our restaurant, Hearth and Harrow, is open for outdoor dining and offering indoor seating at 25% capacity.
+Meals are also available for pickup or delivery to residents and staff.

 Once again, let us say how much we truly appreciate your understanding.
-We continue to enforce the commonwealth’s decision to restrict all visits into the facility at this time, but we have created ways for you to interact with your loved ones.
-We continue to encourage family members to communicate regularly through FaceTime or Skype calls, phone calls, and emails.
+While visitation opportunities have been eased for apartment and cottage residents, we continue to enforce the commonwealth’s decision to restrict all visits to skilled and personal care levels of living.
+We have created ways for you to interact with your loved ones and continue to encourage family members to communicate regularly through FaceTime or Skype calls, phone calls, and emails.
 For more information on scheduling virtual visitation, please contact a member of our activities departments at 717-664-6272 for residents in healthcare or personal care and 717-664-6344 for residents living independently in apartments or cottages.

 Thank you for your support, patience and prayers.
 We will continue to provide you with periodic updates with as much information as we can on our efforts to combat COVID-19.